RubensBritto/data_NBA_Draft/README.md

 - DraftYr and DraftYear: Duplicate variables for the year a player was drafted. playerurl: A player's college Sports-Reference statistics page link.
 NA for players from high school/G-League/international.

 - MPG, PPG, RPG, APG: Per game statistics computed from totals columns.
-NA for players who did not play in the NBA.
+NA for players who did not play in the NBA